Dr Hettie Elgood Scholarship

 Scholarship overview

-SOAS Postgraduate Diploma in Asian Art alumni, Gretchen Welch and Ida Chow, set up the Dr Hettie Elgood Scholarship in 2018 to honour their teacher and friend, Dr Hettie Elgood, MBE, Founder and Director Emerita of the Postgraduate Diploma in Asian Art.
+SOAS-Alphawood Postgraduate Diploma in Asian Art alumni, Gretchen Welch and Ida Chow, set up the Dr Hettie Elgood Scholarship in 2018 to honour their teacher and friend, Dr Hettie Elgood, MBE, Founder and Director Emerita of the SOAS-Alphawood Postgraduate Diploma in Asian Art.

-The scholarship covers full tuition fees for the Postgraduate Diploma in Asian Art and an allowance to cover living costs during term time.
+The scholarship covers full tuition fees for the in-person pathway of the SOAS-Alphawood Postgraduate Diploma in Asian Art and an allowance to cover living costs during term time.
 The scholarship is open to anyone, anywhere in the world who is not financially able to pursue the course without a full scholarship and stipend.

 Eligibility

-One Dr Hettie Elgood Scholarship is available for the 2023/24 academic year running from 2nd October 2023 to 10 July 2024.
-Recipients of the scholarship will complete three modules over the course of the year, including Arts of India, Arts of China and either Arts of the Islamic World or Arts of Southeast Asia, as well as our two supporting courses, Analysing and Exploring the Arts and the Independent Study Project in Asian Art History.
+One Dr Hettie Elgood Scholarship is available for the 2025/26 academic year running from 29 September 2025 to 03 August 2026.
+Recipients of the scholarship will complete three in-person modules over the course of the year, including Arts of India, Arts of China and either Arts of Southeast Asia or Arts of the Islamic World, as well as our two supporting courses, Analysing and Exploring the Arts and the Independent Study Project in Asian Art History.

 Candidate eligibility criteria

-- Applicants must already hold an offer of a place on the Asia's Art Histories module of the Postgraduate Diploma in Asian Art.
+• Applicants must already hold an offer of a place on the SOAS-Alphawood Postgraduate Diploma in Asian Art.

-- International students must evidence that they meet SOAS' English language requirements.
+• International students must evidence that they meet SOAS' English language requirements by the 31 July 2025.

 Application

-Please apply for the Dr Hettie Elgood scholarship by downloading the Application Form (PDF) and returning a completed scanned copy to asianart@soas.ac.uk.
-You must also submit:
+Please apply for the Dr Hettie Elgood scholarship by submitting the online application form.
+As part of this form you must also submit:

-Referees can email references directly to Patrick Monger at asianart@soas.ac.uk.
+Referees can email references directly to Programme Manager Patrick Monger at: asianart@soas.ac.uk but must be received by the application deadline.

 Deadline

-Applicants must already hold an offer for the Postgraduate Diploma in Asian Art (conditional or unconditional) prior to submitting a scholarship application.
-Therefore, we recommend submitting your application for the programme no later than Sunday 4 June.
+Applicants must already hold an offer for the SOAS-Alphawood Postgraduate Diploma in Asian Art (conditional or unconditional) prior to submitting a scholarship application.
+Therefore, we recommend submitting your application for the programme no later than Sunday 15 June.

 Contact us

-If you have any queries on the application process, eligibility requirements or any other aspects of the Postgraduate Diploma in Asian Art course, please contact asianart@soas.ac.uk.
+If you have any queries about the application process, eligibility requirements, or any other aspects of the programme, please contact asianart@soas.ac.uk.

 Terms and Conditions